ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     :type: bool

   .. attribute:: Permissions

-    * Changed in v1.16.0: This is now an integer comprised of bit indicators.
-Was a dictionary previously.

     Contains the permissions to access the document.
 This is an integer containing bool values in respective bit positions.
 For example, if *doc.Permissions & fitz.PDF_PERM_MODIFY > 0*, you may change the document.
 See :ref:`PermissionCodes` for details.